In the guide

 - make food derived from food-producing animals unsafe for human consumption

-Only approved additives may be used in animal feed to a limit specified by the European Commission.
-For more information on additives please see the European Commission website.
+Only approved additives may be used in animal feed, and they may only be used up to a specified limit.
+For more information on additives please see the Food Standards Agency website.

 Undesirable substances such as arsenic, lead, mercury, and cadmium, as well as dioxins, aflatoxins, certain pesticides and botanical impurities are restricted by the Animal Feed (Composition, Marketing and Use) (England) Regulations 2015.